steventctung/steventctung.github.io/research.md

 As I transition into graduate studies, I am eager to deepen my understanding of:

 - Advanced techniques in PDE theory
-- Numerical methods for solving complex differential equations
 - Applications of mathematical analysis to real-world problems
-- Collaboration with researchers in applied mathematics and related fields
+- Collaboration with researchers in mathematics and related fields

 ## Research Philosophy

 Mathematics, at its core, is about discovering patterns and structures that govern our universe.
 Through my research in PDEs, I aim to contribute to our understanding of how mathematical models can capture and predict complex phenomena.
-I believe in the power of rigorous mathematical analysis combined with computational tools to solve challenging problems.
+I believe in the power of rigorous mathematical analysis to solve challenging problems.

 ---